Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 ### Distribute application via brew

 Brew already provides a distribution mechanism and semantics for expressing dependencies.
 You could take advantage of that if users are comfortable with command-line installation.

+### Statically link

+Static linking burns a library into your executable.
+This means there's no possibility for the library to be in the wrong place or missing.

+That said, static linking is fiddly.
+You would compile the source of libfluidsynth, libsndfile **and so on** into object files.
+Then you would collect them into one big archive, libfluidsynth.a.
+Then you would compile the source of juicysfplugin, and statically link its object code to libfluidsynth.a.

+The problem is the "and so on".
+Eventually there's a dependency in the tree which **cannot be statically linked**. macOS [does not provide static versions of libSystem.dylib](https://stackoverflow.com/questions/844819/how-to-static-link-on-os-x#846194).
+GNU libc [is not designed to be statically linked](https://stackoverflow.com/a/26306630/5257399).

+Mercifully, the user is guaranteed to have system libraries, so we can link to those dynamically.
+But for anything else: we would have to change the way we build objects in libfluidsynth.a (i.e. omit unused dependencies, or configure alternatives which can be statically linked).

+Supposing you succeed, you still have a new problem: licensing.
+By statically linking, you've created a derivative work in your name, instead of distributing the original artefact.
+If you statically link to a GPL library, you must release under GPL license: the source for both your work and the library.
+Statically linking to LGPL: you may instead release just the compiled object code for your work.
+Note: I am not a lawyer, and I inferred the above from [this discussion](https://stackoverflow.com/questions/10130143/gpl-lgpl-and-static-linking).

 ### Provide a runtime fallback for dynamic linking